Benex254/FastAnime/README.md

 ## Contributing

 We welcome your issues and feature requests.
-However, due to time constraints, we currently do not plan to add another provider.
+However, due to time constraints, I currently do not plan to add another provider.

-If you wish to contribute directly, please first open an issue describing your proposed changes so it can be discussed or if you are in a rush for the feature to be merged just open a pr.
+But if you are willing to add one yourself pr's are welcome.

-If you find an anime title that does not correspond with a provider or is just weird just [edit the data file](https://github.com/FastAnime/FastAnime/blob/master/fastanime/Utility/data.py) and open a pr or if you don't want to do that open an issue.
+If you find an anime title that does not correspond with a provider or is just weird just [edit the data file](https://github.com/FastAnime/FastAnime/blob/master/fastanime/Utility/data.py) and open a pr, i will ignore issues 😝.

 ## Receiving Support